The different types of benefit

 Benefits for people of working age

-If you are looking for work (or are in low paid work) you can get financial help and support from Social Security/Jobs & Benefits offices and HM Revenue and Customs (HMRC).
+If you are looking for work (or are in low paid work) you can get financial help and support from Jobs and Benefits offices and HM Revenue and Customs (HMRC).

 Benefits for people of pensionable age